jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 This can occasionally cause frustration for those coming from an Object-Oriented language (such as Ruby), but once you become acclimated it means fewer bugs and more readable code.
 You also get really cool features like Pattern Matching and piping that are not available in Object-Oriented languages.

+* LiveView

+Tired of sprinkling Javascript all over your app?
+LiveView lets you do form validations, auto-completes, complex interactions, and [even real-time gaming](https://gist.github.com/chrismccord/60a5705482d26326675c7b752ed0dacd), all from the server.
+But it doesn't just eliminate the burden of managing two separate frameworks... it's going to do for real-time apps what Rails did for request/response CRUD apps.

 ---

 > **Technobabble: When to use Phoenix vs Other web frameworks?**